Showing posts with label Springback. Show all posts

 Thursday, November 28, 2024

-German-style Spring translated Into Spanish in Códice
+German-style Springback translated Into Spanish in Códice

 So very glad to see the tutorial on the German-style springback, "Encuadernación de Libros (Contables) con Resorte (Springback)", appear in Códice 33, the journal of EARA - Encuadernadores Artesanales de la República Argentina.
 The article was written by me and Donia Conn in 2003, and published in Designer Bookbinders UK's The New Bookbinder.